cmelias-cyber/cybersecurity-portfolio/Incident-Handlers-Journal/incident-handlers-journal.md

 This journal entry documents a simulated ransomware incident affecting a small U.S. healthcare clinic.
 The purpose of this activity was to practice structured incident documentation using the 5 W's framework (Who, What, When, Where, and Why) to capture the essential details of a cybersecurity incident.
 Effective documentation is a critical component of the incident response lifecycle because it supports investigations, facilitates communication among stakeholders, preserves key findings, and provides a historical record for future security incidents.

+**This entry represents the first record in an ongoing incident handler's journal that will document security incidents, observations, and lessons learned throughout the incident response course.**

 ---

 # Tools Used